nextflow-io/training/docs/hello_nextflow/11_hello_nf-core-pipeline.md

 ### What's next?

-In the next step we will start changing the code and add new tools to the pipeline.
+Congratulations!
+You have now created a template pipeline.
+In the next step, we will start adding new tools to it.

 ---